Indrakens/minion-memory-game/README.md

 ## Game Rules
 * Explains game rules.
 Opens as a modal (a web page element that displays in front of main page).
 * Image - text-image featured below game rules.
+## ALERT WINDOWS
+* An alert window opens when the game is won or lost.

 # CREDITS
 * FONTS AND ICONS